weilonge/fathom/README.md

 Our docs are a little sparse so far, but [our tests](https://github.com/mozilla/fathom/tree/master/test) might help you in the meantime.

+## Get Involved

+Join us in IRC at #fathom on irc.mozilla.org.

 ## Version History

 ### 1.0